 What Does Personal Finance Software Do?

 One of the first things to consider is what your personal finance software does on your behalf.
-Some applications, like Personal Capital, just allow you to look at your accounts and analyze your financial situation.
+Some applications, like Empower, just allow you to look at your accounts and analyze your financial situation.

 “We manage security to some degree by eliminating the types of things you can do in our application,” Robbins says.
-“Even if someone's Personal Capital account is compromised, the hacker can't go and move money out of these accounts.”
+“Even if someone's Empower account is compromised, the hacker can't go and move money out of these accounts.”

 Pay attention to the types of activities your personal finance software engages in.
 Programs that allow you to manage your money might offer a bigger risk than applications that simply provide you with information about your various accounts.